chipncode/research.readthedoc.v01/docs/index.rst

-Welcome to Django Kong's documentation!
+Welcome to the hell documentation!
 =======================================

-A simple example
+A simple example for big star
 -----------------

 You can see a `basic version <http://golem.ericholscher.com/kong/>`_ running for my personal site.
 It is super barebones, but it should give you an idea of what exactly is possible.